 \section{Floating-point numbers}

-In this work, we are interested in the impact of floating point formats and their ability to represent relevant physics in a turbulent flow simulation.
+In this work, we are interested in the impact of floating-point formats and their ability to represent relevant physics in a turbulent flow simulation.
 A floating-point number is defined by a number of mantissa bits $b$ and exponent bits $b_e$ together with one sign bit $s$ dictating the sign of the floating-point number.
 If we let $e$ be the value of the exponent (as an unsigned $b_e$-bit integer), and $c_i$ be the $i$th least significant bit of the mantissa, the value for a given normal floating-point number is

-We consider floating-point formats between 8 and 64 bits as listed in Table~\ref{tab:FP}.
-In addition to the normal floating-point numbers, there are also special numbers such as $\pm$ infinity, not a number (NaN) and subnormal numbers.
+We consider floating-point formats ranging from 8 to 64 bits, as listed in Table~\ref{tab:FP}.
+In addition to the normal floating-point numbers, there are also special numbers such as $\pm$ infinity, not a number (NaN), and subnormal numbers.

-Floating-point numbers have a great strength in their large range and use of a relative rounding error, compared to an absolute one such as for fixed-point formats.
-This means that when operations are carried out on numbers of comparable amplitude the effect of rounding error is relatively small.
-However, issues can, for example, arise when performing computations with two numbers $x$ and $y$ where $x \ll y$.
+Floating-point numbers have a great strength in their large range and the use of a relative rounding error, compared to an absolute one, such as in fixed-point formats.
+This means that when operations are carried out on numbers of comparable amplitude, the effect of rounding error is relatively small.
+However, issues can arise, for example, when performing computations with two numbers $x$ and $y$ where $x \ll y$.
 In this case, if $x < \varepsilon y$, the computation may be subject to so-called \textit{stagnation}.
-A typical example is when performing summations of long arrays and an individual element in the array is smaller than the total sum, which can yield a significant rounding error.
-This would, for example, yield inaccurate dot products, large errors after many time steps as well as possibly impact the collection of statistical quantities.
+A typical example is when performing summations of long arrays, and an individual element in the array is smaller than the total sum, which can yield a significant rounding error.
+This would, for example, yield inaccurate dot products, large errors after many time steps, as well as possibly impact the collection of statistical quantities.

 This aspect of stagnation is a general issue in dynamical systems as well, and efforts to avoid it through approaches such as stochastic rounding have been suggested \cite{paxton2022climate}.
 However, floating-point numbers with deterministic rounding (rounding to the nearest) are the most readily available and commonly used in modern computing systems, and in this work we limit ourselves to this type of quantization.